 elevator

-A machine that carries people or goods up and down between floors of a building.
+Elevator (noun) means a machine that carries people or goods up and down between floors of a building.
+Example: “We took the elevator to the top floor.”

-How to Use Elevator
+How to use elevator

 Learner’s notesIn plain EnglishA machine that lifts people or goods between floors; in American English this is what British English calls a "lift."